CNAME Records

 An example of this is:

 This is a CNAME record, because even though the domains are different, they still go to exactly the same place and follow the same DNS rules that are in place.
+Please note that it against DNS rule to have the root domain as a CNAME.
+No-IP.com does not provide the CNAME DNS type for root domains.

 How to add a CNAME Record